How to Use ChatGPT to Build Node.js Backend APIs: Step-by-Step Guide with Codehooks.io

 Insert Your Request to ChatGPT

 To use this template effectively, insert your request at the bottom of the prompt.
-ChatGPT will use the provided examples to generate accurate Codehooks.io code.
+ChatGPT (and other LLMs) will use the provided examples to generate accurate Codehooks.io code.

 For example: